Sleep Apnea Treatment In Litchfield Park, AZ

 Is Sleep Apnea Dangerous?

-diagram showing the complications of sleep apneaDoctors estimate that 9.1% of men and 4% of women have sleep apnea in the United States alone.
-Those statistics mean that roughly 1 in every 15 people are living with some kind sleep disorder.
-This condition can mean you’re at a higher risk for:
+Doctors estimate that 9.1% of men and 4% of women have sleep apnea in the United States alone.
+Those statistics mean that roughly 1 in every 15 people is living with some kind of sleep disorder.
+This condition can put you at a higher risk for additional health concerns, like:

 • Stroke